punnatat-jiarawongsakul/git-demo/README.md

 # git-demo
 # create line from A
-# create line from B
+# create line from BB